coolsky600/SSH-Code-Builder/README.md

 **Step2 Modify code template**

-You can change package name etc for you project, default package name is `cn.ibm.com`
+You can change package name etc for you project, default package name is `cn.ibm.com`.
+You can also import your own dependence.

 **Step3 Config CodeBuilder.java**